-1.5.15 SWITZERLAND Estimated population up to 2 male individuals size Reinhard Schnidrig Problem bear is defined in the bear management plan as a bear showing no fear of humans (e.g. largely reduced flight distance), diurnally active in areas with high human presence, conditioned to food from human sources, being known as causing above-average economic damage in close vicinity or within villages.
-A problem bear will be captured and radio-tagged at a very early stage.
-Afterwards, aversive conditioning measures will be applied at every chance when the bear approaches human settlements (measures are: shooting with rubber bullets, shooting with rubber bullets, shooting in the air, noise, dogs chasing the bear).
+1.5.15 SWITZERLAND Estimated population up to 2 male individuals size Contributor Reinhard Schnidrig The description of the Problem bear is defined in the bear management plan as a bear showing no habituated and/or food fear of humans (e.g. largely reduced flight distance), diurnally active in areas conditioned bears in with high human presence, conditioned to food from human sources, being the official national known as causing above-average economic damage in close vicinity or within documents villages.
+Management A problem bear will be captured and radio-tagged at a very early stage. approaches for dealing Afterwards, aversive conditioning measures will be applied at every chance with habituated and/or when the bear approaches human settlements (measures are: shooting with food conditioned bears rubber bullets, shooting with rubber bullets, shooting in the air, noise, dogs chasing the bear).
 A bear closely pursuing and/or attacking people or a bear with a high risk of injuring a human (e.g. a bear searching repeatedly food in densely settled areas with no positive answer to the adverse conditioning measures) will be shot.
-In a valley where a bear presence is confirmed, people will be informed about bear-behaviour, livestock and bee-hives will be protected, all possible food sources close to or within human settlements will be looked for and removed wherever possible.
+Management In a valley where a bear presence is confirmed, people will be informed approaches for about bear-behaviour, livestock and bee-hives will be protected, all possible prevention of food sources close to or within human settlements will be looked for and occurrence of removed wherever possible. habituated and/or food conditioned bears